-The Plan Administrator has evaluated other events and transactions occurring after the statement of net assets date through the date that the financial statements were issued, and noted no other events that were subject to recognition or disclosure.
+The Plan Administrator has evaluated other events and transactions occurring after the date of the statement of net assets through the date that the financial statements were available to be issued, and noted no other events that were subject to recognition or disclosure.

-NOTE 3 FAIR VALUE OF INVESTMENTS
+NOTE 3.
+FAIR VALUE OF INVESTMENTS